Sed-iq/shoppie/readme.md

+# Shoppie
-# Shoppie is a prototype for an ecommerce product listing with single product view in a modal display.
+A prototype for an ecommerce product listing with single product view in a modal display.

 #[View Shoppie online](https://shoppie-delta.vercel.app/)